Missing Autistic Boy's Mother, Aunt, Booked On Murder Charge

 Duke Flores' friends and family members gathered for a vigil on Friday night, where they prayed and asked for help in finding the boy.

-APPLE VALLEY, CA — The mother of a missing six-year-old and her twin sister have been arrested on suspicion of the boy's murder in California, according to KTLA.
+APPLE VALLEY, CA — The mother of a missing 6-year-old and her twin sister are facing murder charges in California in connection with the boy's death, according to Los Angeles's KTLA.

 Jackee Racquel Contreras, the mother of Duke Flores, and her twin sister, Jennifer Rachel Contreras, both 29, were arrested in connection with the boy's disappearance, according to the San Bernardino County Sheriff-Coroner Department.